More than 470 protesters arrested in Ecuador over fuel prices | DW | 07.10.2019

 The Confederation of Indigenous People (CONAIE), which is organizing a march to the capital, Quito, also denounced the violence in a tweet saying that violent groups had infiltrated the protest.

-Demonstrators are unhappy about the cuts to a four-decade fuel subsidy, announced as part of wider government austerity measures and financial reforms.
+Demonstrators are unhappy about the elimination of a four-decade-old fuel subsidy, announced as part of wider government austerity measures and financial reforms

 Widespread unrest in Ecuador